oneconcern/datamon/docs/proposals/diamond-design.md

 Tags are kept in metadata and can be used when reporting about running splits or help later with conflict resolution.
 Tags are typically a hostname or something that helps the end-user identify a node in the diamond.

-   1. `add` commands can be strongly ordered based on a design similar to WAL (KSUIDs alone do not guarantee strong ordering).
+   1. `add` commands can be strongly ordered based on a design similar to WAL (KSUIDs alone do not guarantee strong ordering, and local timestamps are not fully satisfactory).
       This is a nice to have addition and can be added later in the implementation.
    2. explicit cancellation could attempt to interrupt ongoing splits